Cybersecurity-LINKS/draft-vesco-perugini-tls-ssi/draft-vesco-vcauthtls.md

 # Acknowledgments
 {:numbered="false"}

-We would like to thank Nicola Tuveri for his very helpful suggestions in the preparation of the first version of this document.
+We would like to thank Nicola Tuveri for his very helpful suggestions during the preparation of the first version of this technical specification.